jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/truth_table.rst

   pytest-watch

 *********************************************************************************
-how to run automated tests on Windows_ without WSL if you exit
+how to run automated tests on Windows_ without WSL after you exit the tests
 *********************************************************************************

 .. warning:: This is for Windows_ without `Windows Subsystem Linux`_